 This Pumpkin Cream Cheese Tart with Salted Caramel Sauce has all the flavors of autumn in one tasty dessert: Caramel, ginger, cinnamon, and of course, pumpkin.
 This makes a nice substitution for pumpkin pie, or an addition to your Thanksgiving dessert table.

 I know, it’s barely October, and since practically the middle of September, people have been going bonkers for pumpkin anything.
-So here’s my contribution to the slew of pumpkin desserts: A delicious Pumpkin Cream Cheese Tart with Salted Caramel Sauce.
+I don’t quite get it, but yet, here I am with my contribution to the onslaught of pumpkin desserts.A delicious Pumpkin Cream Cheese Tart with Salted Caramel Sauce.